NeuroDiffGym/neurodiffeq/paper/paper.md

 ### Poisson's equation

 Poisson's equation is a second-order linear PDE.
 It can be used to describe the potential field caused by a given charge or mass density distribution.
-In a two dimensional Cartesian coordinates, it takes the form:
+In two dimensional Cartesian coordinates, it takes the form:
 $$
 \left(\frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2}\right)u(x, y) = f(x, y).
 $$